Bytes

 Returns: The original word value, or None if an error occurs.

-get_qword(ea: ea_t) -> int | None
+get_prev_addr(ea: ea_t) -> ea_t | None

 Retrieves a quad word (64 bits/8 bytes) at the specified address.

-ea: ea_t, max_length: int = None
+ea: ea_t, max_length: Optional[int] = None

 Gets a string from the specified address.